Perlover/bitcoin-kit-makefile/README.md

     You must to enter the old password and the new one.
 The seed password is kept old (it cannot be changed).

+7. For the `abandonchannel` command of lnd you need the debug lnd binary.
+You can start the LND in debug mode by same way:

+        mainnet-lnd-stop
+        mainnet-lnd-debug-start

+    Then you can run lncli with `abandonchannel` command:

+	l abandonchannel ...

+    When you finished we recommend to return to non-debug mode:

+        mainnet-lnd-stop
+        mainnet-lnd-start

-7. After setup you have easy bash aliases and functions:
+8. After setup you have easy bash aliases and functions:

     `l`   - the mainnet lncli command